Ayan-15/SL-Docker-Java/README.md

 Docker file is already present (Main docer file where fat jar is copied from host machine and another one where fat jar is built during docker image creation).
 Built with JAVA 11 - `build.gradle.kts` can be referred.
 Root project name is - `01_Project_SL_gradle`
+## Documentation details
+UML is built on Umlet application
+UML `.pdf` and `.uxf` is present under root folder